On Bisimilarity for Quasi-discrete Closure Spaces: Abstract

 \section{Abstract}

 Closure spaces, a generalisation of topological spaces, have shown to be a convenient theoretical framework for spatial model-checking.
 The closure operator of closure spaces and quasi-discrete closure spaces induces a notion of neighbourhood akin to that of topological spaces that build on open sets.
-For closure models and quasi-discrete closure models, in this paper we present three notions of bisimilarity that are logically characterised by corresponding modal logics with spatial modalities: (i)~\cm-bisimilarity for closure models (\cm{s}) is shown to generalise topo-bisimilarity for topological models. \cm-bisimilarity corresponds to equivalence with respect to the infinitary modal logic~\iml{} that includes the modality~$\lnear$ for ``being near to''. (ii) \cmc-bisimilarity, with \cmc{} standing for \cm-bisimilarity \emph{with converse}, refines \cm-bisimilarity for quasi-discrete closure spaces, carriers of quasi-discrete closure models.
+For closure models and quasi-discrete closure models, in this paper we present three notions of bisimilarity that are logically characterised by corresponding modal logics with spatial modalities: (i)~\cm-bisimilarity for closure models (\cm{s}) is shown to generalise topo-bisimilarity for topological models and to be an instantiation of neighbourhood bisimilarity, when \cm{s} are seen as (augmented) neighbourhood models. \cm-bisimilarity corresponds to equivalence with respect to the infinitary modal logic~\iml{} that includes the modality~$\lnear$ for ``being near to''. (ii) \cmc-bisimilarity, with \cmc{} standing for \cm-bisimilarity \emph{with converse}, refines \cm-bisimilarity for quasi-discrete closure spaces, carriers of quasi-discrete closure models.
 Quasi-discrete closure models come equipped with two closure operators, $\closureF$ and~$\closureT$, stemming from the binary relation underlying closure and its converse. \cmc-bisimilarity, is captured by the infinitary modal logic~\imlc{} including two modalities, $\lnearF$ and~$\lnearT$, corresponding to the two closure operators. (iii)~\cop-bisimilarity on quasi-discrete closure models, which is weaker than \cmc-bisimilarity, is based on the notion of \emph{compatible paths}.
 The logical counterpart of \cop-bisimilarity is the infinitary modal logic~\icrl{} with modalities $\lstothru$ and~$\lsfromthru$ whose semantics relies on forward and backward paths, respectively.
 It is shown that \cop-bisimilarity for quasi-discrete closure models relates to divergence-blind stuttering equivalence for Kripke models.
-The theory of bisimulation presented in this paper forms a coherent uniform framework for reasoning about spatial equivalences and constitutes a solid mathematical framework for model reduction in the context of spatial model-checking optimisation.